jmahler/sprinklerpi/README.md

 ## STARTUP, /etc/init.d/

-Depending upon how this system is designed to be run different daemons will need to be started.
+Depending upon how this system is designed to be run, different daemons will need to be started.
 A set of startup scripts are provided in /etc/init.d for each of the situations.